0334321-LSE/Progetto-SOA/README.md

 - the program path-name that is currently attempting the open
 - cryptographic hash of the program file content.

-In particular, to able the kernel to write inside the log file is been implemented write_iter file operation and not implemented the simple write, as documentation says:
+To enable the kernel to write to the log file, the write_iter file operation has been implemented instead of the simple write operation.
+As per the documentation:

 ```
 /* caller is responsible for file_start_write/file_end_write */